 Essentially Mad Flow is a series of repeatable tasks that automatically appear as tickets inside your scrum table.
 By framing the workflow in a way that encourages users to perform tasks in alignment with standards and regulations.
 And do it in the right order.
 The end goal was to eliminate cognitive biases and put all teams on the same page.

-We wanted to bring the Mad Devs’ internal expertise and empower even the recently onboarded project managers with the organized workflow.
+We wanted to bring Mad Devs’ internal expertise and empower even the recently onboarded project managers with the organized workflow.

 Our processes might differ from yours due to industry specifications.
 Anyways, you can still implement our automation experience whether you make software or Persian carpets.